SairajLoke/SairajLoke.github.io/_pages/about.md

 <div class="about_image">

-  I am a 3rd year Undergraduate, studying Computer Science and Engineering at the Indian Institute of Technology Indore (IIT Indore).
+  I am a 4th year undergraduate, studying Computer Science and Engineering at the Indian Institute of Technology Indore (IIT Indore).
   <br>
   <br>

   Working on robot perception and planning with the team at <a href="https://www.autonomousrobotslab.com/" style="font-family:  inherit;" >NTNU-Autonomous Robotics Lab, Norway </a> under guidance of
   <a href="http://www.kostasalexis.com/"  style="font-family: inherit;color: blue;">Prof.Kostas Alexis </a>